-In an in-person class, failure to meet the academic engagement standard can take place through the cumulation of tardiness, of early departure, as well as being absent from an entire class.
+In an in-person class, failure to meet the verifiable academic engagement standard can take place through the cumulation of tardiness; and early departure as well as being absent from an entire class.

 ● Absence: Under the statutory provisions and rules of the State Bar of California, absence from classes is never excused; a student is either "present" or "absent."
 A student who is not present for a significant period of time during an in-person class session shall be deemed “absent” for that period of time.
-The class instructor may round time absent to the nearest one-half of an academic hour.
+The class instructor may round the time absent to the nearest one-half of an academic hour.
 An academic hour is fifty minutes, and a half-hour is twenty-five minutes.
-Thus, a student who misses 13 minutes of an in-person class, whether by reason of tardiness and/or early departure from class, may be marked as absent for one-half hour.
-A student who misses less than 13 minutes of an in-person class on two occasions may be marked as absent for one-half hour, notwithstanding the total number of minutes missed.
+Thus, a student who misses 13 minutes of an in-person class, whether by reason of tardiness and/or early departure from class, may be marked as absent for one-half of an academic hour.
+A student who misses fewer than 13 minutes of an in-person class on two occasions may be marked as absent for one-half of an academic hour, notwithstanding the total number of minutes missed.

-● Class Sign-In Sheets: Academic engagement in an in-person class can be recorded in several ways, including through an instructor's coded entries on a seating chart or roll sheet or by each student personally signing a sign-in sheet for that day's class.
-Where sign-in sheet is used, failure to sign the sheet may result in the student being marked absent; school records will not be changed to accommodate a student who attended a class but neglected to sign in.
-By signing attendance sheets, students certify that they are present and did not affix the “signature” of any other students enrolled in that class, and that they complied with the attendance rules.
-Any action inconsistent with such certification may subject the student to disciplinary action according to the Honor Code.”
+● Class Sign-In Sheets: Verifiable academic engagement in an in-person class can be recorded in several ways, including through an instructor's coded entries on a seating chart or roll sheet or by each student personally signing a sign-in sheet for that day's class.
+Where a sign-in sheet is used, failure to sign the sheet may result in the student being marked absent; school records will not be changed to accommodate a student who attended a class but neglected to sign in.
+By signing attendance sheets, students certify that they are present and did not affix the “signature” of any other students enrolled in that class and that the student complied with the attendance rules.
+Any action inconsistent with such false certification may subject the student who signed as well as the student for whom the certification was signed to the disciplinary action according to the Honor Code.

 ● Assignments: When the professor reviews an assignment, the professor will determine the extent to which the student has engaged in, or completed, the assignment.
 If the professor determines that a student’s work product does not reflect the estimated time to complete the assignment (including that a student does not meet the minimum posting requirement for the discussion board assignments), the professor will notify the student of this discrepancy and adjust the amount of Participation Credit the student will receive for the assignment.